smlhelp/book/src/start/install.md

 You have syntax highlighting (and other cool features)

 #### Step 4) Optional Cool stuff
-Conceal characters allow you to replace fn and 'a with actual lambdas an alphas!
-It’s kind of hard to explain, but a really cool feature so try it!
+Conceal characters allow you to replace `fn` and `'a` with actual lambdas an alphas!
+It’s kind of hard to explain, but it's a really cool feature so try it!
 Just uncomment the line (remove the quote at the front):

 `"au FileType sml setlocal conceallevel=2`